 The more sophisticated companies boast customer experience-dedicated teams.
 These typically comprise a head of customer experience who is supported by someone in a research role (to collect and analyze the voice of the customer), someone in a process implementation role (to ensure the customer experience is ingrained across all processes), and someone in a culture role (typically part of the HR function).
 The most successful companies are those with cross-functional teams, i.e. various integrated functions across the organization focused not only on improving the customer experience but on reinventing it.
 McKinsey claims that less than 30% of companies have a highly collaborative culture, indicating that most have work to do in achieving a shared commitment to customer centricity.

-According to the Service Profit chain, customer satisfaction improvements are linked to employee satisfaction.
+According to the Service Profit chain, customer service improvements are linked to employee satisfaction.
 The more successful companies at delivering an excellent customer experience are those who also understand what satisfies and motivates employees.
 And they are companies that typically reward employees for exceptional contributions to customer experiences.

 Case study: Safelite AutoGlass has a “Wall of Fame” displaying employees.
 Up to 75 employees (typically spanning numerous roles across the company) are recognized annually at Safelite, all of whom were nominated by their leader or peers.
 Such displays of employee accomplishments towards the shared goal of delivering exceptional customer experiences ensure that customer centricity is always a focus across the whole company.